Sparksbox

 AI Overviews appear on approximately 15-25% of Google queries as of early 2026.
 Informational queries see the highest frequency, though Google reduced informational AIO coverage from 91% to 57% between January and October 2025 based on a Semrush study of 10 million keywords.

-No. Reddit is one of the top-cited sources and uses no Schema.org markup at all.
-Schema helps Google understand your content, and pages with 3+ schema types show 2.8x higher citation rates, but it's one signal among many.
+No. Reddit is one of the top-cited sources and uses almost no Schema.org markup at all.
+Schema helps Google understand your content and well-structured pages do get cited more, but it's one signal among many.
 Content quality and source authority matter more.

-Self-contained passages of 134-167 words that directly answer a query consistently outperform longer sections.
-This doesn't mean your overall page should be short, just that each answerable section needs a tight, complete response near the top.
+Short, self-contained passages that directly answer a query consistently outperform longer sections.
+This doesn't mean your overall page should be short, just that each answerable section needs a tight, complete response near the top, ideally a single focused paragraph.

 No. GPTBot, ClaudeBot, and PerplexityBot don't execute JavaScript.
 If your schema is injected via JS (common with React apps and some CMS plugins), AI crawlers can't see it.
 Server-side rendering is required.